Snow brings travel disruption amid warnings of lightning strikes

 A yellow weather warning is in place until 8pm on Thursday.

-Motorists are facing difficult driving conditions as snow falls in many parts of the country, amid warnings of lightning strikes.
+Motorists are facing difficult driving conditions and schools are shut in some areas as snow falls in many parts of the country, amid warnings of lightning strikes.

-The Met Office has issued a yellow warning of snow and lightning, in force until 8pm on Thursday, for most of Scotland and Northern Ireland.
+The Met Office has issued a yellow warning for snow and lightning, in force until 8pm on Thursday, for most of Scotland and Northern Ireland.

-Forecasters say that frequent heavy snow showers are expected, along with very gusty winds and a chance of frequent lightning affecting some places.
+Forecasters say heavy snow showers are expected, along with very gusty winds and a chance of frequent lightning affecting some places.

-On the roads, Traffic Scotland said that snowy conditions are affecting much of the central belt, the A9 around Slochd and the A90 around Dundee, and urged people to drive according to the conditions.
+On the roads, Traffic Scotland said snowy conditions are affecting much of the central belt, the A9 around Slochd in the Highlands and the A90 around Dundee, and urged people to drive according to the conditions.

-BEAR Scotland North East Trunk Roads reported heavy snow on the A9, M90, A92, A90, A95 and A96 and said that gritters have been out continuously overnight through “challenging conditions”, with 24 gritters and 10 tractors still out on the network.
+Bear Scotland North East Trunk Roads reported heavy snow on the A9, M90, A92, A90, A95 and A96 and said gritters have been out continuously overnight through “challenging conditions”, with 24 gritters and 10 tractors still out on the network.

 Police Scotland tweeted: “Warnings are in place for much of the day.
 Please be prepared and drive according to the conditions if you are travelling.”

-ScotRail tweeted that due to severe weather, blanket speed restrictions were in place until 8am between Falls of Cruachan and Taynuilt, between Ardgay and Lairg and between Pitlochry and Blair Atholl.
+ScotRail tweeted that blanket speed restrictions were in place until 8am between Falls of Cruachan and Taynuilt, between Ardgay and Lairg and between Pitlochry and Blair Atholl.

-Caledonian MacBrayne said that some services were liable to disruption or cancellation at short notice due to the weather.
+Ferry operator Caledonian MacBrayne said some services were liable to disruption or cancellation at short notice due to the weather.

 It states: “The showers will be accompanied by strong, blustery winds, with gusts of 45-55mph possible, and a chance of 65mph on coasts.
 Blizzard conditions are likely over higher ground.